CybercentreCanada/howler-ui/src/components/routes/help/markdown/en/client.md

 You can also add it to your requirements.txt, or whatever dependency management system you use.

-Note that the python howler client is already installed in JupyterHub and Airflow, so there is no need to install it manually.

 #### **Java**

 You can list the howler client as a dependency in your pom.xml: